Behind the Impact - Joel Bird

 What's the most interesting thing you've learned or accomplished in your role so far?

 I’ve learnt so much about the breadth of social enterprise in Australia.
 From hearing about our large clients that are delivering incredible impact across hundreds of staff, through to emerging enterprises with just the founder, there is so much that is happening.
-My favourite accomplishment has been the growth of Backing the Bold, seeing early growth stage enterprises coming from the program has been fantastic, and I’m excited to see our first loans coming through soon.
+My favourite accomplishment has been the growth of Backing the Bold, seeing early growth stage enterprises coming not the program has been fantastic, and I’m excited to see our first lonas coming through soon.

 What motivated you to pursue a career in this field, and how did you get started in your current role?

-After a number of years in international development, start-ups, and innovation, the opportunity to work alongside social enterprises and support them as they navigate thinking about the models that are right for them is my favourite part of being at Sefa.
+After a number of years in international development, startups, and innovation, the opportunity to work alongside social enterprises and support them as they navigate thinking about the models that are right for them is my favourite part of being at Sefa.

 What do you think are the biggest challenges facing your team or industry right now?

 For the industry, I think there are so many great activities happening, both in terms of capability, capital, government programs, peak bodies, training, etc. The challenge now is more about navigation; helping social enterprises navigate the options to access what's most needed for them.
-There's still a lot of mentalities across the sector and the community around how social impact should operate, and with the multitude of supports available, the biggest challenge now is helping enterprises cut through the noise, move away from the narratives they think they should follow, and instead focus on what actually fits their unique impact journey.
+There's still a lot of mentalities across the sector and the community around how social impact should operate, and with the multitude of supports available, the biggest challenge now is helping enterprises cut through the noise, move away from the narratives they think they should follow, and instead focus on what actually fits their unique impact journey

 What do you enjoy most about your job, and what advice would you give to someone who is interested in pursuing a similar career path?

-I love the breadth of this work, coming along each day to meet with incredible social entrepreneurs who are creating fantastic impact in their communities, all in different ways, is an incredible joy.
-To then be able to walk alongside them as a trusted supporter and advisor is a privilege.
+I love the breadth of this work, coming along each day to meet with incredible social entrepreneurs who are creating fantastic impact in their communities, in all different ways, is an incredible joy.
+To then be able to walk alongside them as a trusted support and advisor is a privilege.
 The team here is great to work with, we all come from different perspectives, but I can see how they all come together for better impact and unlocking capital.

 My advice is to say yes, to follow interests and take risks.
 Building a mindset of asking questions, diving into what is really happening and then imagining what could be leads to some interesting situations, but that mindset is what we need.
 I don’t think many of us have had a linear career path, and I certainly haven’t, but there has always been a north star around looking at how we deliver and fund impact.

-- Posted on: March 23rd, 2026
+- Posted on: June 18th, 2026